Naushad Merali: Wealth

 Since the inaugural ranking of Forbes list of Africa's richest in 2011, Merali ranked among top 3 richest people in Kenya, and among 40 richest in Africa 5 times.
 In 2015 he ranked 3rd richest in Kenya and 48th in Africa with a net worth of $370 million.
 In 2014 he ranked 2nd richest in Kenya with a net worth of $550 million.
 In 2013 he ranked 2nd in Kenya with a net worth of $430 million.
 In 2012 he was second richest with a net worth of $410 million.
 In the inaugural ranking of Africa's richest he ranked 3rd richest in Kenya with a net worth of $210 million.

 Death

 He died at a city hospital in Nairobi, after having an undisclosed short illness on the morning of 3 July 2021.

 Philanthropy

-Through the Zarina and Merali foundation, Merali gave $1.75 million to $2.92 million yearly to various communities and caucuses.His biggest donation was $1.17 million donation to Kenyatta National Hospital to build a day care centre.
+Through the Zarina and Merali foundation, Merali gave $1.75 million to $2.92 million yearly to various communities and caucuses.
+His biggest donation was a $1.17 million donation to Kenyatta National Hospital to build a day care centre.